grif-on/dpbs/README.md

 - Run `dpbs.ps1 -CompileVM` or `dpbs.ps1 -CompileYYC` or `dpbs.ps1 -CompileVM -CompileYYC` in default windows powershell ("powershell 7" is also supported) .

 #### Optional settings :
 - `additional_directories_to_include` - these directories will be copied to output folders at the end of the script work .
-Here is structure and exaple how to fill it :
+Here is structure and example how to fill it :

 		{
 			"source": "destination relative to output folder",